mongodb/docs/source/includes/list-table-pa-suggested-indexes-response.rst

        suggested indexes.

    * - ``shapes[n].avgMs``
-     - long
+     - number
      - Average duration in milliseconds for the queries examined that match this shape.

    * - ``shapes[n].count``
-     - long
+     - number
-     - The number of queries examined that match this shape.
+     - Number of queries examined that match this shape.

    * - ``shapes[n].id``
      - objectId